-- 1. Local Conditions are unique conditions affecting a defined geographical area that are: - a) not already covered within the appropriate template WAP; - b) not specific to a particular CAR; and - c) relate to a unique condition or event. - 2.
-When a Road or Motorway Corridor Manager considers that a Local Condition is necessary: - a) the Road or Motorway Corridor Manager must notify all Utility Operators affected by the proposed Local Condition together with a rationale and provide that condition to those Utility Operators;

-- b) the Road or Motorway Corridor Manager must provide the opportunity for Utility Operators to discuss and agree these Local Conditions in accordance with section 10(3) of the Utilities Access Act, and this must be done separately from any CAR application process; - all Parties who have an objection must notify the Road or Motorway Corridor Manager as soon as possible and enter into good faith discussions with other interested Parties to resolve the areas of disagreement; - d) all affected Utility Operators must have the opportunity to be involved in these discussions; and - e) if, following these discussions, any Utility Operator still disputes the reasonableness of the conditions imposed, the Utility Operator may either invoke the Dispute resolution procedures in Section 7 of this Code or appeal to the District Court (subject to specific legislation).
+- 1. Local Conditions are unique conditions affecting a defined geographical area that are: - a) not already covered within the appropriate template WAP; - b) not specific to a particular CAR; and - c) relate to a unique condition or event; and - e)d) ensures that the suggested condition does not contradict the requirements of S4.5.1.4. - 2.
+When a Road or Motorway Corridor Manager considers that a Local Condition is necessary: - a) the Road or Motorway Corridor Manager must notify all Utility Operators affected by the proposed Local Condition together with a rationale and provide that condition to those Utility Operators; - the Road or Motorway Corridor Manager must provide the opportunity for Utility Operators to discuss and agree these Local Conditions in accordance with section 10(3) of the Utilities Access Act, and this must be done separately from any CAR application process; - all Parties who have an objection must notify the Road or Motorway Corridor Manager as soon as possible and enter into good faith discussions with other interested Parties to resolve the areas of disagreement; - d) all affected Utility Operators must have the opportunity to be involved in these discussions; and - e) if, following these discussions, any Utility Operator still disputes the reasonableness of the conditions imposed, the Utility Operator may either invoke the Dispute resolution procedures in Section 7 of this Code or appeal to the District Court (subject to specific legislation).

 While Local Conditions are not specific to a CAR, the Road or Motorway Corridor Manager may initiate them because consideration of a CAR raises awareness that a broader Local Condition is required.
 However it may not be possible to go through the full Local Conditions adoption process within the CAR application period.
-In this case the Road or Motorway Corridor Manager should issue the conditions as Special Conditions on the CAR and then follow the full consultation process to establish it as a Local Condition.
+In this case the Road or Motorway Corridor Manager should issue the conditions as

+Special Conditions on the CAR and then follow the full consultation process to establish it as a Local Condition.
 Refer to the process diagram Figure B1 in Schedule B.